 Employees stay when they feel like they belong.
 It isn’t always about the money and it isn’t always about the manager.
 It’s about the work they do and the value they add to your company.
 It’s how you treat them and their ideas to acknowledge, appreciate and reward them when they do a good job.
 Employees like recognition for their work.

-How will AI help?
+How will AI in the workplace help?
 AI has the power to analyze and predict how your employees feel.
 It has the potential to collect and assess employee feedback and understand their needs.
 In fact, they need someone to talk to about their professional life and problems, if they’re facing any.
 AI can automate the entire process so that management can do the talking part and make their employees feel better.
 All of this adds to up employees feeling supported by the team that they work in.
 This also creates opportunities to focus on people that need it the most.

 Ninety-one percent of Millennials expect to stay in a job for less than three years, according to the Future Workplace “Multiple Generations @ Work” survey.
 This would result in an alarming employee turnover rate that would cost businesses a lot of money in the future.